 • Conduct drills and exercises to test plans

-Jackson County Health Public Health’s Emergency Preparedness role in an emergency could consist of:
+Jackson County Health Public Health’s Emergency Preparedness role in an emergency can consist of:

 • Local coordination of resources